StatStud/book-club/content/posts/mans-search-for-himself.md

 - takes the same train to work
 - performs the same task in the office
 - lunches at the same place
-- leaves the same tip for the waittress each day
+- leaves the same tip for the waitress each day
 - comes home from the same train each night
 - has 2.3 children
 - cultivates a little garden